greg7mdp/parallel-hashmap/README.md

 ## Overview

-This repository aims to provide an set of excellent hash map implementations, with the following characteristics:
+This repository aims to provide a set of excellent hash map implementations, as well as a btree alternative to std::map and std::set, with the following characteristics:

 - **Header only**: nothing to build, just copy the `parallel_hashmap` directory to your project and you are good to go.

-- **drop-in replacement** for std::unordered_map and std::unordered_set
+- **drop-in replacement** for `std::unordered_map`, `std::unordered_set`, `std::map` and `std::set`

 - Compiler with **C++11 support** required, **C++14 and C++17 APIs are provided (such as `try_emplace`)**